Ariel1987/car_registry/README.md

 The functionalities are displayed in the console.
 So, to use it you need a code editor with a compiler for C.
 There are also many IDEs that have an embeded compiler.

-When you first compile and run the program, a few options will be given
+When you first compile and run the program, a few options will be given:

 ************Car Registry************

 Choose one of the options bellow:

 1- List registered cars

 2- Add new car

 3- Exit

 Option: 1

 If you press to list the cars but the file still doesn't exist, you will get a warning and return to the menu